UMERIHI/mern-student-records/README.md

 Note: The server will run on http://localhost:5001 (Changed from 5000 to avoid macOS AirPlay conflict).

 2. Frontend Setup
+Create your frontend folder using npx create-react-app frontend.

 Open a new terminal and navigate to the frontend folder:

 cd frontend